Dream Within a Dream Tour: Development

 The video screens showed both live shoots and special footage directed by Robson.
 Cohen worked by Danny O'Brien at BCC Video to create double-sided custom video LED cubes that hanged above stage right.
 There were three larger-sized video screens above the stage area.
-The gyrating wheel in which Spears opened the show was made by Branam Enterprises and was attached to a platform also created by Tait Towers.
+The gyrating wheel in which Spears opened the show was made by Branam Enterprises and was attached to a platform.
 171 white light yag lasers were provided by Spectra.
 The giant music box from which Spears emerged in "Born to Make You Happy" (1999) was designed by Michael Cotton.
 Confetti was shot from machines provided by Pyrotek.
 Pyrotechnics were done by Gerb Fountains, whereas artificial snow was provided by Little Blizzard.
 During the encore performance of "...Baby One More Time" (1998), there was a water screen in which it was poured nearly two tons of water pumped at 360 gallons a minute.
 Cohen said, "The water screen is the keystone of the entire design because it impacts every system—electrics, staging, dancing.
 Rob discovered the company (Chameleon Productions of Orlando, Florida) that makes the screen, and I immediately looked at what they had in stock, which was a straight line.
 And I knew we didn't want a straight line.
 We wanted a circular water screen so we could physically build a shower for her to stand in the middle of and not get wet and then walk through when she wanted to.
 Of course, everyone thought I was crazy, so I suggested a six-sided shape.
 Everyone was concerned that the gaps between the sections might cause gaps in the actual sheets of water.
 But I kept saying that if you put them 40' to 50' up in the air, gravity will cause the water to attach to itself, so you end up getting a solid sheet."